This article may contain compensated links. Please read disclaimer for more info.

 Alsace’s Christmas Markets are the best Christmas Markets in France to visit.
 As Alsace sits on the border with Germany, some of the German traditions of Christmas have become part of the culture in Alsace.

-The Christmas Markets of Alsace are a must on any France bucket list.
+From mid-November to December, the Christmas Markets of Alsace are a must-do in France.
 There are huge Christmas trees, many lights, and many Christmas decorations in the different old towns, and it truly feels like a Christmas wonderland.

 43. Surf the Waves in Biarritz